-Victoria St. Martin is a distinguished visiting journalist with the Gallivan Program in Journalism, Ethics and Democracy at the University of Notre Dame.
-She is a multimedia journalist at WNIT, Michiana's PBS station.
+Victoria St. Martin is a distinguished visiting journalist with the Gallivan Program in Journalism, Ethics, and Democracy at the University of Notre Dame.
+She is a policy reporter focused on education at The South Bend Tribune.

-St. Martin came to Notre Dame after a 15-year career as a journalist, most recently as breaking news and general assignment reporter at The Washington Post.
+St. Martin came to Notre Dame after a 15-year career as a journalist, including as a breaking news and general assignment reporter at The Washington Post.
 In addition to her work in newspapers, St. Martin has served as a multimedia journalist at WNIT, Michiana's public television station.

 She joined The Post’s Local Desk in July 2013 as the American University’s School of Communication Fellow specializing in investigative journalism.
 Upon earning her master’s degree from American in 2014, she was hired onto The Post’s staff full-time.